jacobalberty/unifi-docker/README.md

 ip addr add 192.168.2.2/24 dev myvlan ip link set up dev myvlan
 ```
-After network setup will be success finished you will be able to start the docker-compose with
+After network setup will be success finished you'll be able to start the docker-compose with

 `docker-compose up -d --build`